cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 ###### Memory Address Length ######

 > Dealing with the memory address length and then having an instruction length was a particularly hard/confusing subject.
-We ended up going with the instruction being 32 bits with an op code having 8 bits on the left hand side.
+I ended up going with the instruction being 32 bits with an operation code having 8 bits on the left hand side.
 This meant that our memory address is only 24 bits.
-Unfortunately defining a 40 bit instruction didn't seem feasible.

 ###### Instruction Encoding ######